Send the link below via email or IMCopy

 = Closer focus upon the needs of the child.

-Victoria was said to have suffered from: starvation, cigarette burns, repeated beatings with bike chains and belt buckles and hammer blows to her toes.
+Victoria was said to have suffered from: starvation, cigarette burns and repeated beatings with bike chains.

 UN Convention on the Rights of the child

 – right to childhood, education, health, treated fairly and have their rights heard.